 Salary & Career Outlook

-The factors that most influence where an individual will fall include their location within the state, how long they’ve been on the job, their specialty skills, and their employment company.
+The factors that most influence where an individual will fall include their location within the state, the length of time they’ve been on the job, their specialty skills, and their employer.

 Those on the positive side of all these factors may even break from the range and find themselves among the highest-paid in the top 10%.
 In this case, they may earn an annual average salary of up to $71,604.